indraryadi/simple_blockchain/README.md

 #### simulation
-node 1: add new transaction -> mine -> view the blockchain node 2: view the blockchain
+- node 1: add new transaction -> mine -> view the blockchain
+- node 2: view the blockchain

-there will be different block between them
+there will be different block between them:
-    node 1: 2 blocks
+    - node 1: 2 blocks
-    node 2: 1 block
+    - node 2: 1 block

 to sync them:
-node 1: add node 2 using /nodes/add_nodes
+- node 1: add node 2 using /nodes/add_nodes
-node 2: add node 1 using /nodes/add_nodes
+- node 2: add node 1 using /nodes/add_nodes

-node 1: sync the node 1 using /nodes/sync
+- node 1: sync the node 1 using /nodes/sync
-node 2: sync the node 2 using /nodes/sync
+- node 2: sync the node 2 using /nodes/sync

 result:
-    node 1: 2 blocks
+    - node 1: 2 blocks
-    node 2: 2 blocks
+    - node 2: 2 blocks